oracle-devrel/devo.tutorials/tf-101/6-changing.md

 Apply complete!
 Resources: 3 added, 0 changed, 0 destroyed.
 ```

 Voila!
 Your VCN now has three subnets in it.
-This was really easy to add OCI resources to the VCN: add to the Terraform code in `main.tf` and ask Terraform to apply it!
+This was a really easy way to add OCI resources to the VCN: add to the Terraform code in `main.tf` and ask Terraform to apply it!

 ## Modifying a Resource